 How They Work

-Vibration collars work by delivering a gentle vibrating sensation to the dog’s neck when activated.
-The vibrating sensation serves as a cue or a way to get the dog’s attention.
-The collar is usually controlled by a remote, allowing the owner to activate the vibration when needed.
-The dog quickly learns to associate the vibration with a specific command or behavior, facilitating the training process.
+When activated, vibration collars deliver a gentle vibrating sensation to the dog’s neck.
+The vibrating sensation serves as a cue to get the dog’s attention.
+A remote usually controls the collar, allowing the owner to activate the vibration when needed.
+The dog quickly learns to associate the vibration with a specific command or behavior, facilitating training.

 Benefits